contigoers/waggle/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+Waggl, a webapp for finding your new best friend.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+This product is for anyone who is looking for a companion or an organization that is looking to find a new life for their dogs.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+Many times people will turn towards breeders or puppy mill outlets when they want to get a new dog, because that is either the only method they know or it is the easiest.
+Well, we are looking to provide a new platform for finding your new soul-pup.
+This webapp aims to match rescue organizations with people looking to provide a cozy home for the dog that matches exactly what they are looking for whether it be size, breed, energy level, etc.

 ## Problem ##
   > Describe the problem your product solves.
+There are too many wonderful dogs who get no chance at adoption.
+If we make it convienient and avialable for people to search for the dog that fits their lifestyle, then we can work towards homing every dog.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+Our product allows for shelter organizations to list their dogs in detail so that users can filter for the dog that they have always wanted.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+"60% of shelter dogs are euthanized every year through no fault of their own.
+At Waggl, we are taking action on this.
+Our goal is to massively reduce those numbers by bringing two worlds together; two lives that never thought they needed each other so much."

 ## How to Get Started ##
   > Describe how easy it is to get started.
+For our adopters: After you login with your Facebook account, you will be searching for that new best friend in seconds.
+For our shelters: After we verify your organization, you will be able to list your dogs within minutes hassle-free using our suggested options.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+"I always wanted a German Shepherd, but most of them are too energetic.
+My coworker told me about Waggl.com and within 5 minutes, I found a low energy, adult German Shepherd 4 miles from me.
+Within the next week, I was able to bring Ace into my home, and he has been so happy and relaxed here!
+I have told all my friends about Waggl incase they are looking for a new dog."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+If you are looking to make a difference in the community and especially the canine community, say "No" to puppy mills and breeders, and bring a dog into your home that you know will match your personality.